What To Do When Your Husband Wants To Separate

 Contents

-Although most people don’t ever think about it, if they had to make a list of the most feared things spouses can say to each other, at the top would definitely be – “I want to separate.”
+Although most people don’t think about it, if they had to make a list of the worst things spouses can say to each other, at the top would definitely be,

-Some partners don’t even get told that until after it’s happened.
+Some partners don’t even get that courtesy – they find out after it’s happened.

-If your husband wants to separate don’t expect that you’ll always be told about it beforehand.
-I’ve counseled women who’ve found out by coming home to a note on the counter and all of his stuff is gone.
+I’ve counseled women who’ve found out their husband wants to separate by coming home to a note on the counter and all of his stuff is gone.

 Signs Your Husband Wants To Separate

-If they don’t always tell you, then are there signs to look for that he could be thinking about it?
+If he’s not going to tell me he wants a separation, are there signs he could be thinking about it?”

 Sadly, most people avoid rather than inquire.
-That’s a big mistake – one that just fuels being less and less connected.
+That’s a big mistake.

 She can see I’m struggling.
 And she doesn’t even care enough about me to ask!”

-I want to know what’s going on with him, but when I’ve asked in the past he either says ‘nothing’ or I get the angry bear.”
+I want to know what’s going on with him, but when I’ve asked in the past he either says ‘nothing’ or gets angry.”

 It can be a bit of a catch-22.
 You’re damned if you do and damned if you don’t.
 So, just do it.

-Actually, one of the biggest signs your husbands wants to separate is that he’s not saying anything.
+One of the biggest signs your husband wants to separate is his lack of communication and not saying anything.

-Any couple who’s become distant and disconnected is likely to have partners who are looking elsewhere to fill what’s missing.
+A partner’s who’s become distant and disconnected is likely considering looking elsewhere to fill what’s missing.

 Over the past month to two months my husband has told me he wants to ‘separate’ and that he is considering divorce.
 His main complaints are about the lack of sex in our marriage, that he feels I do not truly care or appreciate him, and that I lack motivation and ‘common sense.’
 I know he has anger issues, and there are definitely things I need to improve for myself and our marriage if it is to work out.
 My husband has been distant, does not want to talk to me, and does need seem very supportive of the situation at all.
 I love him and want to make things work, but he no longer seems interested or willing to try.
 He has given up and says he has been dealing with me for 5 years and I haven't changed.
 I feel so hurt and confused because while I know we have had our arguments and disagreements in the past, I never thought that he was this unhappy with me.
 When I tell him this it angers him and he says that part of the problem is me not realizing that.
 I do not understand how all last year we were talking about having another baby, and just a few months ago everything was okay, but now everything is falling apart and I don't know what to do.” -Kassandra

-If you want to save your marriage then your goal should to get him to work with you.
+If you want to save your marriage, then your goal should be to get him to talk and work with you, neither of which is easy.
+Doing either of these things may require professional counseling.

-So, try telling him about the changes you’ve seen – both in him and in your relationship.
-And then ask him what they mean.
+Start by telling him about the changes you’ve seen – both in him and in your relationship.
+And then ask him what those things might mean.

 For instance,